sxan-experience/sxan-landing/readme.md

 This is true!
 But what if we gave you ways to work within better odds?

-> It's important that we coalesce into purpose groups in order to best serve actual productivity.
+> It's important that we coalesce into purpose groups in order to encourage productivity.
 We recommend many social networks to extend fictions and fabricate intricate, titillatingly well-placed misnomers.
-Tokin is a _reality-based_ alternative because it serves purpose groups.
+Tokin is a _reality-based_ alternative because it serves productivity to purpose groups.

 Your achievements, validated by peers from your purpose groups, are attached to _Tokin_'s immutable ledger.
 Peers are incentivized to notice how you are leveling up and vice versa.
 The pursuit of purpose, in a game with your peoples.